sravsveeranki/f23wb71veeranki/README.md

 - "AnimalColour" (string)

 ## Description
-This web server is designed to display search results for Kitchen items.
+This web server is designed to display search results for Animals.
-User can search kitchen items by the brand, item and price according to their requirement.
+User can search Animals by the name, type and colour.